docker/docs/desktop/vm-vdi.md

 For troubleshooting problems and intermittent failures that are outside of Docker's control, you should contact your hypervisor vendor.
 Each hypervisor vendor offers different levels of support.
 For example, Microsoft supports running nested Hyper-V both on-prem and on Azure, with some version constraints.
 This may not be the case for VMWare ESXi.

-## Enable nested virtualization
+## Turn on nested virtualization

-You must enable nested virtualization before you install Docker Desktop on a virtual machine.
+You must turn on nested virtualization before you install Docker Desktop on a virtual machine.

-### Enable nested virtualization on VMware ESXi
+### Turn on nested virtualization on VMware ESXi

 Nested virtualization of other hypervisors like Hyper-V inside a vSphere VM [is not a supported scenario](https://kb.vmware.com/s/article/2009916){:target="_blank" rel="noopener" class="_"}.
 However, running Hyper-V VM in a VMware ESXi VM is technically possible and, depending on the version, ESXi includes hardware-assisted virtualization as a supported feature.
 For internal testing, we used a VM that had 1 CPU with 4 cores and 12GB of memory.

 For steps on how to expose hardware-assisted virtualization to the guest OS, [see VMware's documentation](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-2A98801C-68E8-47AF-99ED-00C63E4857F6.html){:target="_blank" rel="noopener" class="_"}.

-### Enable nested virtualization on Microsoft Hyper-V
+### Turn on nested virtualization on Microsoft Hyper-V

 Nested virtualization is supported by Microsoft for running Hyper-V inside an Azure VM.